Lean team? XBert AI answers calls 24/7 and captures new leads.

 Self-service options

-Automated phone systems come with self-service options that callers can use to retrieve information, make payments, and complete basic tasks on their own.
-For example, a customer could check their account balance, track a recent order, or schedule an appointment without ever speaking to an agent.
+Automated phone systems come with self-service options that let callers retrieve information, make payments, and complete routine tasks on their own, which reduces repetitive inquiries handled through only human input.
+For example, customers can check account balances or schedule appointments without speaking to a live agent.

 Voicemail management